 These missions carry a range of technologies, such as radar and multi-spectral imaging instruments for land, ocean and atmospheric monitoring:

 - Sentinel-1 is a polar-orbiting, all-weather, day-and-night radar imaging mission for land and ocean services.
-The first Sentinel-1 satellite will be launched on a Soyuz rocket from Europe's Spaceport in French Guiana on 3 April 2014.
+The first Sentinel-1 satellite was launched on a Soyuz rocket from Europe's Spaceport in French Guiana on 3 April 2014.

 - Sentinel-2 is a polar-orbiting, multispectral high-resolution imaging mission for land monitoring to provide, for example, imagery of vegetation, soil and water cover, inland waterways and coastal areas.
 Sentinel-2 will also deliver information for emergency services.